Hys-01/Trade_Analyser_basic/README.md

 2023 Plans (DD/MM):

-- [ ] 25/08 - Graph each of these out along with actual closing prices and possibly interpret and advise user.
+- [x] 25/08 - Graph each of the mavg out along with actual closing prices
+- [ ] possibly interpret and advise user baesd on these

 - [x] 27/08 - replace the terminal input setup with a proper gui app